GrumStomper29/Vulkan-Forest-Scene/README.md

 # Vulkan-Forest-Scene
 A massive forest scene rendered in Vulkan.

-Application will be built to bin/

-Requires Vulkan SDK.
+Compile with Visual Studio.
+Application will be built to bin/ Requires Vulkan SDK.

-Assets are currently unavailable.
+Assets currently unavailable.

+Use WASD to move, and left-shift to accelerate movement.
+Use the arrow keys to look around.